alexjj/blog.alexjj.com/content/posts/2022/fuji-50-or-60/index.md

 The obvious difference is that the 60mm has close focus for macro - this was the very reason I bought it.
 I'm not sure 60mm is a great macro length and it's not a perfect 1:1 macro, so YMMV.
 I'm thinking about replacing mine as for film scanning I can't make use of the full sensor area with this lens, so seems like a waste.

-Speaking of focusing...oh my how the 60mm is slow compared to the 50mm.
+Speaking of focusing...oh my, how the 60mm is slow compared to the 50mm.
 It's not super slow, and perfectly usable even for kids running around but it's not the 🫰 and you're there focus of the 50mm.
 Having said that, the 50mm often missed focus on kids running around so not perfect either.

 ## Conclusion